algoplexity/algoplexity/README.md

 ## 🌌 The Mission: Algorithmic Cognitive Science (ACS)
 Algoplexity is a long-term research initiative dedicated to establishing a new field of study: **Algorithmic Cognitive Systems**.

 We posit that complex adaptive systems—whether **financial markets**, biological swarms, or social institutions—are not merely stochastic processes.
 They are **Distributed Computational Entities** possessing system-level cognition.
-Our mission is to develop the **Theory**, **Instrumentation**, and **Agency** required to navigate the "Dancing Landscape" of these systems.
+Our mission is to develop the **Theory**, **Instrumentation**, and **Agency** required to understand and navigate the "Dancing Landscape" of these systems.

 ### The Grand Synthesis
 Our work unifies five foundational theories into a coherent engineering framework: